sgladkoff/goldpan-ru/docs/interpretisto.md

 **Interpretisto** provides a unique set of available functions for each user role, as all of them differ in the types of data they can stream and receive.

+It's important to note that the **Interpretisto** UI is adaptive, and will adjust to the available hardware and software, as well as conference settings.
+If your device does not have a connected webcam or another source of video streaming, the **Video Streaming** button will not appear in your UI even if your role enables video streaming.
+Similarly, if the conference has no language pairs selected - i.e., does not require interpretation - the **Turn interpretation on/off** button will not appear, and, if the conference does not include any additional materials, the **Download additional materials** button will not appear either.

 ### Presenter

 As a **Presenter**, you can stream your video and audio, as well as share your screen, if your **On Air** switch is on.
 You cannot see or hear other participants or access the chat.